-Section 7 - Vocational Rehabilitation Functions
+Section 8 - Title IV - Vocational Rehabilitation Functions This Section should include -

 (A) A description of the replicated cooperative agreements (as defined in section 107(d)(11)) between the Local Board or other local entities described in section 101(a)(11)(B) of the Rehabilitation Act of 1973 (29 U.S.C.
 721(a)(11)(B)) and the local office of a designated State agency or designated State unit administering programs carried out under title I of such Act (29 U.S.C.
 720 et seq.)
-(The Maryland State Department of Education's) (other than section 112 or part C of that title (29 U.S.C.
+(The Maryland State Department of Education's Division of Rehabilitation Services) (other than section 112 or part C of that title (29 U.S.C.
 732, 741) and subject to section 121(f)) in accordance with section 101(a)(11) of such Act (29 U.S.C.
 721(a)(11)) with respect to efforts that will enhance the provision of services to individuals with disabilities and to other individuals, such as cross training of staff, technical assistance, use and sharing of information, cooperative efforts with employers, and other efforts at cooperation, collaboration, and coordination.